magebaycom/magento-marketplace-paypal-adaptive-payment/README.md

 # Magento Marketplace Paypal Adaptive Payment Extension
-Magento Marketplace Paypal Adaptive Payment Extension helps split payment between vendors and website owner in your magento 2 website
+Magento Marketplace Paypal Adaptive Payment Extension helps split payment between vendors and website owner in your magento 2 website.
+Admin can receive commissions from each order of the vendor automatically.

 It is a plugin of Magebay Multi Vendor Marketplace Extension.
-You need installing this module first.
+You need installed this module first.

 Read more [Magento Multi Vendor](https://www.magebay.com/magento-multi-vendor-marketplace-extension)